 Our little Louie seems to have more silver hair than most.
 He is an older fellow for sure.
 Louie has spent most of his life in rescues and shelters.
 He takes a bit of time to get to know and chooses his friends very carefully.
 Louie came to us with the intent we could find him a home.
 After several crippling episodes and vet visits we learned his "crankyness" was due to severe arthritus in and around his spinal area.
 Louie is on meds to keep him comfortable and he will no longer be searching for his forever.
 Louie is now a Sanctuary Citizen until his time on earth is through.

 Penny came to us emaciated and full of infection.
 At around 8 plus years old we were not sure she would make it.
-After several vet visits we learned she was also diabetic.
+She has a couple of tumors and after several vet visits we learned she was also diabetic.
 Many places would have her put to sleep but one meeting with this goofy girl and you will see her light still shines bright.
+She can be very demanding and is the boss of the yard.
 Penny is a high maintenance old gal but we don't mind maintaining her.
 She will live out her days with us here at the Sanctuary.

 Bleach, Laundry soap, Dish soap, Lysol Cleaner, Fabuloso Cleaner, Paper towels, Garbage bags (both 13 gallon and 30 gallon)